Skip to main content

 • Clearer guidance: Provides updated expectations for vendors to comply with while operating at Peel Region workplaces.

-These updates not only strengthen Peel Region partnerships, but also reflect our values and commitment to the way we procure goods and services from local to global supply chains.
+The Vendor Code of Conduct strengthens Peel Region partnerships, and reflects our values and commitment to the way we procure goods and services from local to global supply chains.

 If you have any questions about the updated Vendor Code of Conduct, email Procurement.